restforce/restforce/README.md

 ### Initialization

+Which authentication method you use really depends on your use case.
+If you're building an application where many users from different orgs are authenticated through oauth and you need to interact with data in their org on their behalf, you should use the OAuth token authentication method.

+If you're using the gem to interact with a single org (maybe your building some salesforce integration internally?) then you should use the username/password authentication method.

 If you have an access token and an instance url obtained through oauth:

+#### OAuth token authentication

 ```ruby
 client = Restforce::Client.new :oauth_token => 'oauth token',